luapower/luapower-all/x-widgets.md

 or click outside and it goes back to normal mode.
 The widgets include full built-in customizable (de)serialization to help with making those changes persistent.
-There's also an object inspector and a widget tree, the building blocks of a designer UI.
+There's also an object inspector and a widget tree, which together make up a fully functional UI designer built right into your living app, so you can fully design your app while it's running.

 All navigation widgets as well as the single-value widgets are model-driven (we used to call these data-driven way back when wearing a t-shirt over a long sleeve was cool).
-The data is never in the widget.
-Instead, the data stays in a so-called rowset (a non-visual object holding a two-dimensional structure of rows and columns).
-One or more widgets are then bound to the rowset so changes on a cell made by one widget are reflected instantly by other widgets (aka 2-way binding).
-The rowset then gathers the changes made to one or more rows/cells and can push them to a server (aka 3-way binding).
+The nav widgets holds the data, and one or more value widgets are then bound to the nav widget so changes made on a cell by one widget are reflected instantly in other widgets (aka 2-way binding).
+The nav widget then gathers the changes made to one or more rows/cells and can push them to a server (aka 3-way binding).

 ## Browser Compatibility